OUGC-Network/ougc-Pages/README.md

         int wrapper "1 to use a page wrapper" int wol "1 to update session location" int php "1 for PHP pages"
-        int classicTemplate "1 for using a theme template" int init "Initialization point"
+        int parseMyCode "1 for parsing the template using the post parser" int classicTemplate "1 for using a theme template" int init "Initialization point"
         string template "Page contents"